codetricity/oppkey-quarto/why-quarto.md

 # Why teams like yours often choose **Quarto** over **WordPress**

+Quarto offers a lightweight, reproducible, and highly secure publishing stack—especially attractive for data-heavy or developer-centric content—while WordPress remains the go-to for GUI-first editing and plug-and-play functionality.

 | Need | How **Quarto** helps | Typical **WordPress** reality |
 |------|---------------------|------------------------------|
 | **Site speed & hosting cost** | Generates plain HTML you can deploy to GitHub Pages, Netlify, Posit Connect, or any static server in seconds | Pages are built on-demand by PHP + a database, so you need a full LAMP/LEMP stack or a managed WP host |